 Data Backup Solutions: Your Options

-There are many data backup strategies and tools to consider during your backup planning.
+There are many data backup storage options and tools to consider during your backup planning.
 Here are six common and effective choices:

 It’s important to note that most companies employ more than one storage solution.
 Experts often recommend having three copies of your data stored for maximum security.